blank

 Explore our collection of over 70 luxury African safaris.
 You can also contact us to design a bespoke, tailor-made adventure just for you.

-Best Time to Visit South Luangwa National Park – Zambia
+What is the Best Time to Visit South Luangwa National Park – Zambia?

 Seasonal changes are very pronounced in Luangwa.
 The dry season begins in April and intensifies through to October, the hottest month when game concentrations are at their height.
 Warm sunny days and chilly nights typify the dry winter months of May to August.